kaaax0815/hexo-blog/source/_drafts/How-to-make-a-Free-Temp-Mail-Service-with-a-Custom-Domain.md

 If you see
 {% asset_img msedge_mR8JPcGtf5.png Address is not valid %}
-wait for a couply minutes or hours and enter the your URL again
+wait for a couple minutes or hours and enter the your URL again

 After a few minutes there is "Address is valid (uptime 96 days)"